Jude Mills – She/They

-I am an interfaith minister and spiritual counsellor, having trained with One Spirit Interfaith Foundation.
-I am an NHS hospital chaplain, Yoga and meditation teacher and practitioner, and Masters student in Public Theology.
-I have studied extensively over several years in Christian theology, traditional Druidry, Yoga philosophy, Celtic Spirituality and Celtic Christian Ministry.
+I am an ordained interfaith minister and spiritual counsellor, having trained with One Spirit Interfaith Foundation.
+I have studied extensively over several years in Christian theology (I hold a Master’s degree in Public Theology) traditional Druidry, Yoga philosophy, Celtic Spirituality and Celtic Christian Ministry.

 I have thirty+ years’ experience as a performing artist, group work facilitator and teacher.
-I graduated from the University of Glasgow in 1989 with an MA in theatre and music and spent a number of years as a community arts facilitator before moving into teaching and training and taking postgraduate studies in psychology.
-As well as my job as a part-time healthcare chaplain, I am also a Yoga teacher, complementary therapist, and certified embodiment facilitator.
-I specialise in yoga for people living with cancer, and teach yoga teachers to offer this work.
+I graduated from the University of Glasgow in 1989 with an MA in theatre and music and spent a number of years as a community arts facilitator before moving into teaching and training and taking postgraduate studies in psychology, creative writing and theology.
+I am also a Yoga teacher, complementary therapist, and certified embodiment facilitator.
+Since 2011 I have specialised in yoga for people living with cancer, and teach yoga teachers to offer this work.

-I am a Scot, living in East Sussex on the South Coast of England, where I studied for my PGCert in creative writing at the University of Brighton.
-I write – poetry and non-fiction – paint, make music, take photographs and enjoy experiencing artistic expression in all its forms.
+I am a Scot, living in East Sussex on the South Coast of England, I write – poetry and non-fiction – paint sing, make jewellery and crafts, take photographs and enjoy experiencing artistic expression in all its forms.

-My personal spiritual practice is constantly evolving but it remains deeply rooted in Christian Mysticism, informed by my own forays into Celtic Christianity and Christo Druidry and my practices of Yoga and Zen meditation.
-I am a practising member of an inclusive Anglo-Catholic Church, where I offer my gifts of music, writing and preaching.
+My personal spiritual practice is constantly evolving but it remains deeply rooted in contempative Christianity, informed by my own forays into Celtic Christianity and Christo Druidry and my practices of Yoga and Zen meditation.
+I am a practising member of an inclusive Anglican Church.

 My relationship to, and fascination with this great mystery has been lifelong.
 Fundamentally I believe what John says, that God is Love.